Taweilo/red_wine_quality_classification/README.md

 ## 5. Evaluation
  <img src="https://github.com/Taweilo/Red_Wine_Quality_Classification_Model/blob/main/image/evaluation2.jpg" width="600" >
-From the summary table, we can observe that AUC is not necessary to associate with high profits.
+From the summary table, we can observe that AUC is not necessary to associate with high profits. <br>
 * SVC has a low AUC score but yields the highest profits.
 However, AdaBoost has the highest AUC score but yields the lowest profits.
 *